linus-sch/Mind-Map-Wizard/README.md

 - **✅ BYOK:** Use your own API key for enhanced privacy and control over your mind map generation.
 Supports both OpenAI and local AI providers.

 ## How It Works

-1. **Enter Your Topic:** Just type any topic you'd like to explore in the input field.
+1. **Enter Your Topic**
+   Type any subject you want to explore in the input field

+2. **AI Processing**
-2. **AI Processing:** Our AI will examine your topic and create a comprehensive mind map.
+   Our AI analyzes your topic and generates a comprehensive mind map structure

+3. **View & Edit**
-3. **View Your Mind Map:** Quickly view, edit, and download your beautifully crafted mind map in just seconds.
+   Instantly view, customize, and download your beautifully crafted mind map

-## Roadmap

-- [x] Done - Editing Mind Maps

-- [x] Done - Downloading Mind Maps
-- [x] Done - Renaming Mind Maps
-- [x] Done - Inline code support for Mind Maps
-- [x] Done - More export options e.g. PNG or PDF
-- [ ] Soon - Exploring further from specific branches
-- [ ] Soon - Multilinguality

 ## Mind Map Generation Process
 Creating a mind map involves a few simple steps.
 Here’s how it works:

-1. **User Submits Topic:**
+1. **User Submits Topic** - Enter your desired subject
-   You start by entering a topic or subject that you want to explore in your mind map.

-2. **Sending to AI Provider:**
+2. **API Processing** - Topic sent to AI provider
-   Once you submit your topic, it gets sent off to the  AI API.

-3. **LLM Processes Request:**
-   The AI takes a moment to analyze your topic and comes up with a structured outline that captures the key ideas.
-4. **Render as SVG:**
+3. **LLM Analysis** - AI generates structured outline with key concepts
-   Finally, the Markdown is transformed into an SVG (Scalable Vector Graphics) format using [markmap.js](https://github.com/markmap/markmap), giving you a visually appealing mind map.
+4. **SVG Rendering** - Markdown transformed into interactive SVG using [markmap.js](https://github.com/markmap/markmap)

 ## System Prompt
+The AI uses this prompt to generate well-structured mind maps:
 ```
 You are a helpful assistant that generates well-structured mind maps.
 Please generate a Mind Map as Markdown text.
 It could look like this: